onzfonz/comp227/src/content/8/en/part8d.md

 How should we now use these types in our components?

-If we try to acess the objects in the array `handhelds: Handheld[]` we notice that it is possibly to only access the attributes that are common to all the types in the union:
+If we try to access the objects in the array `handhelds: Handheld[]` we notice that it is possible to only access the attributes that are common to all the types in the union:

 ![WebStorm showing handheld...](../../images/8/65new.png)